Packard Bell: 1987–1993: Market launch and early success

-Instrumental to Packard Bell's early success was their decision to distribute their systems to mass market retailers such as Sears, as well as wholesale clubs and consumer electronics stores.
+Instrumental to Packard Bell's early success was its decision to distribute its systems to mass market retailers such as Sears, as well as wholesale clubs and consumer electronics stores.
 Packard Bell was one of the first PC clone vendors to adopt these sales channels, at a time when PCs were nearly universally sold through mail order, sales representatives, or specialized computer stores.
 While the established name-brand PC vendors were reluctant to sell their systems at these types of retailers in favor of cultivating lucrative service contracts with their customers, the percentage of PCs sold through mass market retailers rose threefold between 1987 and 1992—from 4 percent to 12 percent—with Packard Bell dominating within this niche.
 Within less than three years of the company's incorporation, Packard Bell saw an annual sales figure of US$600 million in 1989.
 Even amid the early 1990s recession, annual sales in 1991 grew to US$700 million.
-(Note: The company posted a net loss that year, however, of $1 million, according to the prospectus of their cancelled initial public offering.)
+(Note: The company posted a net loss that year, however, of $1 million, according to the prospectus of its cancelled initial public offering.)
 Sales were helped along by Packard Bell's penetration into new markets—such as local area network systems for enterprises and CPU cards for power users—as well as the company's extensive customer support package for all customers, offering live technical support over the phone, toll-free and around the clock.
-Packard Bell dubbed their customer support system Infinitech, which provided prerecorded troubleshooting tips in addition to a line to staffed technical support.
-The company also provided Infinitech through their bulletin-board systems hosted on CompuServe and Prodigy.
+Packard Bell dubbed its customer support system Infinitech, which provided prerecorded troubleshooting tips in addition to a line to staffed technical support.
+The company also provided Infinitech through its bulletin-board systems hosted on CompuServe and Prodigy.

 Packard Bell hoped to go public and file its initial public offering in the spring or summer of 1992.
 Planning a 5.2-million share offering at between $13.50 and $15.50 a share, the offering would have retired the majority of the company's $93 million debt.
 However, Packard Bell's IPO was postponed in June amid an inclement personal computer market that saw many other computer companies pull their IPOs due to mounting competition from Compaq, Dell, and AST Research.
 It was eventually cancelled altogether, Packard Bell remaining a private company throughout the rest of its existence.